kabarton62/NetworkingLabs/router_troubleshooting/lab1_practice/Lab_Instructions.md

 commit
 save
 ```
-Now, test the connection between r1/eth1 and h1.
+Now, test the connection between r1/eth1 and h1. **Capture a screenshot demonstrating successful pings from r1 to h101**
 ```
 vyos@vyos:/$ ping 192.168.1.5
 PING 192.168.1.5 (192.168.1.5) 56(84) bytes of data.